Green Lane, Wilmslow, Cheshire SK9

 The interior is unexpectedly spacious and elaborate, with a complex timber roof and narrow processional aisles, not externally expressed.
 The arcades are of brick and stone with banded octagonal piers on high bases, each with carved detailing to the capitals.
 The broad chancel arch has detached shafts and there are generous transeptal chapels.
-Reordering has created uncluttered spaces in the chapels, that to the north adapted as a baptistery, with simple bold treatment of the furnishings and décor (photo bottom right).
-There is a very simply furnished sanctuary, with a forward altar, perhaps rather bare in appearance.
+Reordering has created uncluttered spaces in the chapels, that to the north adapted as a baptistery, with simple bold treatment of the furnishings and décor.
+The sanctuary is very simply furnished with a forward altar, perhaps rather bare in appearance.
 A west gallery incorporates a narthex beneath.

 Architect: William Gillow